Meta Shares New Generative AI Paper, Which Looks at its Advancing Predictive Models

-While it may not be leading the public charge on the generative AI front just yet, Meta is developing a range of AI creation options, which it’s been working on for years, but is only now looking to publish more of its research for public consumption.
+While it may not be leading the public charge on the generative AI front just yet, Meta is developing a range of AI creation options.
+While it’s been working on these options for years, it's only now looking to publish more of its research for public consumption.

 That’s been prompted by the sudden interest in generative AI tools, but again, Meta has been developing these tools for some time, even though it looks somewhat reactive with its more recent launch schedule.